slyg/stellar-tinkering/escrow-funding-and-release/README.md

 ### 8. Bob signs and submits the transaction

-Alice loads the transaction, signs it, and submits it to the network.
+Bob loads the transaction, signs it, and submits it to the network.

 ### 9. Verify accounts balances